stcarrez/ada-awa/README.md

 ## Version 2.4.0 - Under development
 - Add support for SQL queries embedded in applications with ARE
 - Fix #20: Do not use git:// protocol
+- New EasyMDE plugin to integrate the Easy Markdown Editor
+- Update AWA blog and AWA wiki to use the EasyMDE editor for Markdown

 ## Version 2.3.1   - Feb 2022
 - Fix #13: AWA help command prints the wrong title 'akt tool to store and ...'